-Crohn’s Disease and Pregnancy: What to Expect
+Crohn’s and Pregnancy: What to Expect for Women with Crohn’s Disease

 One of the challenges of managing Crohn’s disease during pregnancy is that the disease can flare up or go into remission.
 Studies suggest that up to 40% of women with Crohn’s disease experience a flare-up during pregnancy, while others may see a decrease in symptoms.
 It’s important to be aware of the signs of a flare-up, such as abdominal pain, diarrhoea, and weight loss, and to work closely with your healthcare provider to manage your symptoms.